-\end{itemize} \begin{doublespace} \item We then look at the same set of metrics, estimated and actual trading costs, across real orders on the Hong Kong securities in the dual listed pair.
-This tells us how accurate our estimates are when compared to actual trading costs. \end{doublespace}

-\begin{itemize} \begin{doublespace} \item Lastly, we perform Mincer Zarnowitz regressions (Mincer and Zarnowitz 1969) to assess how good the forecasts are versus the observed values on real orders, on which we have both the actual market impact costs and the corresponding estimates. \end{doublespace}

-\end{itemize} \begin{doublespace} \item We perform series of tests with different flavors, such as, considering: the full sample; a sub sample two months before the event; taking the simple average; taking the notional weighted average; excluding high liquidity demanding orders; and aggregating costs across different categories such as Side (Buy or Sell), Market Capitalization, Sector and \%ADV demand of the orders. \item Structuring the study in this way, helps us abstract away from many of the nuances of how trading costs are measured and estimated.
-This allows us to focus on the bigger puzzle of comparing the two markets.\end{doublespace}

-\end{itemize} \begin{doublespace} Despite this abstraction of some of the technical details, it is worthwhile to have a brief sketch of our methodology to ensure that the reader has no loss of continuity.
+\end{doublespace}\begin{itemize} \begin{doublespace} \item Lastly, we perform Mincer Zarnowitz regressions (Mincer and Zarnowitz 1969) to assess how good the forecasts are versus the observed values on real orders, on which we have both the actual market impact costs and the corresponding estimates. \end{doublespace} \end{itemize} \begin{doublespace} \item We perform series of tests with different flavors, such as, considering: the full sample; a sub sample two months before the event; taking the simple average; taking the notional weighted average; excluding high liquidity demanding orders; and aggregating costs across different categories such as Side (Buy or Sell), Market Capitalization, Sector and \%ADV demand of the orders. \item Structuring the study in this way, helps us abstract away from many of the nuances of how trading costs are measured and estimated.
+This allows us to focus on the bigger puzzle of comparing the two markets. \end{doublespace} \end{itemize} \begin{doublespace} Despite this abstraction of some of the technical details, it is worthwhile to have a brief sketch of our methodology to ensure that the reader has no loss of continuity.
 The next section presents a synopsis of our fundamentally different approach to Trading Cost Analysis.
 Kashyap (2015c) is a complete development of this transaction cost model, that incorporates stochastic dynamic programming based techniques into the below formulation, under different laws of motion of the security prices, starting with a benchmark scenario and extending this to include multiple sources of uncertainty, liquidity constraints due to volume curve shifts and relates trading costs to the spread.
-We then move on to the numerical results, hoping to provide someone looking to enter the Chinese Securities markets certain useful pieces of information and to help them scale \textbf{\textit{\textquotedblleft The Great Wall of Chinese Securities Trading Costs\textquotedblright .}} \end{doublespace}
+We then move on to the numerical results, hoping to provide someone looking to enter the Chinese Securities markets certain useful pieces of information and to help them scale \textbf{\textit{“The Great Wall of Chinese Securities Trading Costs”.}} \end{doublespace} \begin{doublespace}